Explore UCD

 The Report of Academic Advising Working Group containing a series of recommendations was submitted to the Academic Council Executive Committee in May 2022.
 It was agreed that the Working Group should continue its work to support academic advising in the wider university context.

-Phase two of this initiative involves working closely with, and in support of schools and colleges, to develop systems, processes and resources to underpin the provision of academic advising for UCD taught students.
-This implementation phase extends from the approved definition, objectives and principles of academic advising and draws on the results from the phase one disciplinary pilot projects.
+An Academic Advising Working Group was established in November 2022 for phase two of the initiative which involves working closely with, and in support of schools and colleges, to develop systems, processes and resources to underpin the provision of academic advising for UCD taught students.
+This implementation phase extends from the approved definition, objectives and principles of academic advising and draws on the results from the phase one disciplinary pilot projects

 Academic Advising Pilot

-The following six schools are participating in the academic advising pilot:
+The academic advising pilot is for taught undergraduate students.
+The following five schools are participating in the academic advising pilot:

 • School of Irish, Celtic Studies and Folklore